wbcmedia/wbcmedia.github.io/draft.md

 **_Gideon_** : Get out of my house!

 - Freddie leaves through curtain
 - Gideon left standing in front but continues shouting at Freddie

 **_Gideon_** : Good riddance.
 I'll be firing ALL of you soon.
 I don't need any of you.

+- He turns his attention back to the audience

-Once my golf course is ready, I'll be rich.
+**_Gideon_** : Once my golf course is ready, I'll be rich.
 I'll settle my debt with Big George, I'll be lord of the manor, hob-nobbing with Captains of industry, Prime Ministers and Presidents.
 I'll be part of the elite.
 I'll know their secrets.
 Maybe catch a few with their trousers down, and then... blackmail.

 ---

 # 18 - Penguins

 - Gideon is still ranting at the audience

 **_Gideon_** : I just need to make sure this O'Really fella approves my plans.
 I tried bribing him, but he wasn't having it, said he "only wanted what's best for his constituents".

 - The curtains open
-- Chris O'Really is standing there with a clipboard, looking shocked at Gideon's behaviour
+- Chris O'Really is standing there with a clipboard
+- Mrs Buttermuffin is next to him
+- Chris appears to be asking various questions and making notes

 **_Gideon_** : I can't stand HONEST politicians.
 What's the point of being a politician if you won't accept a brown envelope full of cash every now and then.
 I need to keep an eye on him... hold on...